actris-cloudnet/cloudnetpy/README.md

 Subsequently, geophysical products such as ice water content can be retrieved in further processing steps.
 See [Illingworth et al. (2007)](https://doi.org/10.1175/BAMS-88-6-883) for more details about the concept.

-CloudnetPy is a rewritten version of the original Cloudnet Matlab code.
+CloudnetPy is a rewritten version of the original Cloudnet MATLAB code.
 It features several revised methods, extensive documentation, and more.

 - CloudnetPy documentation: <https://actris-cloudnet.github.io/cloudnetpy/>
 - Cloudnet data portal: <https://cloudnet.fmi.fi>